 Lectures involve the study of the theory, design and operation of analytic instrumentation common to modern laboratories in industry and research.
 Lab work provides hands-on experience in sample preparation and operation of such instruments as UV/VIS, FT-IR, AAS, NMR, GC and HPLC.
 Computerized data acquisition and manipulation is included through the use of interfaced data stations.
-Two-three hours lecture, 4-5 hours laboratory.
+2-3 hours lecture, 4-5 hours laboratory per week.
 Prerequisite: Minimum grade of C in CHE 212.
 Offered in spring.